yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 To allow an unprivileged user to run the API Gateway on a Linux system, perform the following steps:

 1. Add the following line to the `INSTALL_DIR/system/conf/jvm.xml` file:

    ```
    <VMArg name="-Djava.library.path=$VDISTDIR/$DISTRIBUTION/jre/lib/amd64/server:$VDISTDIR/$DISTRIBUTION/jre/lib/amd64:$VDISTDIR/$DISTRIBUTION/lib/engines:$VDISTDIR/ext/$DISTRIBUTION/lib:$VDISTDIR/ext/lib:$VDISTDIR/$DISTRIBUTION/jre/lib:system/lib:$VDISTDIR/$DISTRIBUTION/lib"/>
    ```

 2. Run the command `setcap 'cap_net_bind_service=+ep cap_sys_rawio=+ep' INSTALL_DIR/platform/bin/vshell` to allow the API Gateway to listen on privileged ports.

-##### JRE properties

-The JRE included in API Gateway disables undesirable cipher suites when using SSL/TLS by default.
-Users using RSA Access Manager (formerly known as RSA ClearTrust) with API Gateway might experience SSL/TLS handshake issues where no common cipher suites can be found.
-In this case, you should reconfigure SSL/TLS of the RSA Access Manager to support stronger cipher suites.

-Alternatively, to re-enable the anonymous cipher suites in JRE for successful SSL/TLS connections with the RSA Access Manager, remove `anon`  from the  `jdk.tls.disabledAlgorithms` Java security property in the  `INSTALL_DIR/Linux.x86_64/jre/lib/security/java.security` file.

-The JRE included in API Gateway enables endpoint identification algorithms for LDAPS (secure LDAP over TLS) by default to  improve the robustness of the connections.
-This might cause API Gateway LDAP filters to fail to connect to an LDAPS server.
-To disable endpoint identification add the  `<VMArg  name="-Dcom.sun.jndi.ldap.object.disableEndpointIdentification=true"/>`  line to the  `INSTALL_DIR/system/conf/jvm.xml` file.

 #### API Manager